beneboy/deb-constrictor/README.rst

 - architecture (string, required)
 - maintainer (string, required)
 - description (string, required)
-- extra_control_fields (dictionary of standard DPKG control field pairs, optiona)
+- extra_control_fields (dictionary of standard DPKG control field pairs, optional)
-- directories (array of dictionaries as per example above, optiona)
+- directories (array of dictionaries as per example above, optional)
-- links (array of dictionaries as per example above, optiona)
+- links (array of dictionaries as per example above, optional)
-- maintainer_scripts (dictionary as per example above, optiona)
+- maintainer_scripts (dictionary as per example above, optional)

 You can also provide a "parent" field, which is a path to another build JSON file (path is relative to the config file) from which to read config values.
 For example, you might want to define the maintainer only in a parent config rather than in each child config.